keonik/dev-portfolio/content/blog/setting-up-scripts-with-typescript.md

 ]
 ```

-Instead of starting with a fully functional javascript script... we'll get a script running and switch to typescript to start building out the structure and documenting for future changes
+Instead of starting with a fully functional Javascript script... we'll get a script running and switch to typescript to start building out the structure and documenting for future changes

-## Getting Started with a javascript example
+## Getting Started with a Javascript example

 #### Setup a project space